Vetru-Apps/mqtt-dashboard-documentation/docs/brokers.md

 - **SSL connection**: enable this option to use secured SSL/TLS connection; please remember to use the correct port number as well as to switch to `ssl://` or `wss://`.

-    - If the broker uses a self-signed certificate, you will need to either install the certificate in the trust chain of the device or to enable the *Accept self-signed certificates* option to skip CA certificate verification.
+    - **Accept self-signed certificates**: skips the verification of the broker's certificate (*any* certificate) accepting it by default.
+This is not a secure way to proceed: better install your CA certificate in the trust chain via the dedicated Android Settings menu, or providing it to the app via the file picker interface.
 If your certificate has been issued by a trusted CA authority there should be no need to perform any of these actions.
-    - If you provide a CA certificate the value of *Accept self-signed certificates* will be ignored.
+    - **Skip hostname verification**: skips the verification of the server's name against the one provided by the certificate. if a CA certificate is selected via the file picker, this option has no effect.
     - If the broker requires a Client Certificate, select it via the designated file picker.
 Again, the need for a Client Cert will be either set by you or clearly communicated by the broker provider, so you should be aware of it; if you are not sure you need to provide a certificate, you probably don't.

 :   !!! warning